paolodelfino/llm-from-scratch/README.md

 You can train the BPE tokenizer on your own text corpus using the `llm/bpe_tokenizer.py` script.

-Preparing token ids for training
+Preparing token ids for training.
+If you have multiple files as training corpus, just simply merge these files by a special token "<|endoftext|>"

 ```bash